 1992 Outstanding Contributions Through Service to the Profession of Clinical Chemistry

-K. Owen Ash received the 27th annual AACC Award for Outstanding Contributions Through Service to the Profession of Clinical Chemistry, sponsored by Instrumentation Laboratory.
+K. Owen Ash received the 27th annual the Association for Diagnostics & Laboratory Medicine (formerly AACC) Award for Outstanding Contributions Through Service to the Profession of Clinical Chemistry, sponsored by Instrumentation Laboratory.

 Dr. Ash was trained as a biochemist.
 After completing research on bacterial photosynthesis, he received his Ph.D. in 1961 from Brigham Young University.
 His first professional position was with General Mills in Minneapolis, where he investigated the molecular formations of edible proteins.
 He moved on to Honeywell as a senior principal research scientist, studying molecular mechanisms of olfaction.
 In 1970 he entered the field of clinical chemistry when asked to develop chemistry methods for a Honeywell clinical analyzer.